- Full Itinerary

-Wi-Fi and cell phone service are available throughout most of the journey.
-Wi-Fi is provided in all hotels, lodges, and restaurants you visit, at least in public areas.
+Wi-Fi and cell phone service are available in most US destinations, although there are some exceptions in remote locations.
+Wi-Fi is generally provided in all hotels, lodges, and restaurants you visit, at least in public areas.
 Please refrain from taking or making cell phone calls in the vehicles when traveling with other passengers unless it appears to be an emergency as this disrupts other guests – please plan cell phone calls on your own time.

 Smoking is not permitted in any vehicle or in any situation where the group is participating in an activity together, such as a vehicle excursion or a guided walk.
 Please respect all designated smoking areas at hotels and restaurants.

 For this tour, your guides will drive travelers in either full-size or mini-vans or a combination of those two.
 We ask all attendees to please rotate your seating, so you ride with different drivers and alternate between front and back seats.

 We take many group photos and will share photos with the group.
 And after your tour, we will organize a chance to share photos via Dropbox or Google Photos.
 Please note that this is our policy and if you prefer to be excluded, we need to know ahead of your tour.

 By registering for this tour, you agree to grant to Naturalist Journeys and its authorized representatives permission to record photos and/or video of your participation in the tour.
 You further agree that any or all of the material photographed may be used, in any form, as part of any future publications, brochures, or other printed materials used to promote Naturalist Journeys, and further that such use shall be without payment of fees, royalties, special credit or other compensation.

 Please contact Naturalist Journeys by email at firstname.lastname@example.org or telephone our office: (520) 558-1146 or toll free: (866) 900-1146 if you have any questions.
 Many thanks for traveling with us and we hope you enjoy your journey.